sagemath/sagewiki_to_gh-2022-10-10/CombinatorialClass.md

 The goal here is to be able to inherit smoothly from a combinatorial class to add extra mathematical structure (eg Poset, Group, Monoid).

- * By default each element created by a combinatorial class should have a parent by default.
-It seems to me that this should be that largest combinatorial class which has no constraints (Permutations and not Permutations(4) for example).
-This should be simple to change this behavior.
+ * Every combinatorial object created by a combinatorial class should have a parent.
+By default, this parent should be the largest combinatorial class containing this object (Permutations and not Permutations(4) for example).

- * In case where we want to add more structure, We inherits from the combinatorial class.
-But the class of the element has to be changed.
-Therefore, elements should be constructed by an overloadable function and never by calling directly a class name. {{{_element_constructor_}}} seems to be sage default.
+ * It should be easy to specify an alternative parent.
+Typically when one want to add more structure.

+ * By default, this should be done by deriving a subclass, and overloading _element_constructor_.
+As a syntactical sugar, and in the often used use-cases where creating a new class would be inconvenient, one can instead pass the parent as an optional argument: {{{Permutations(4, element_constructor=Permutations())}}} (or {{{parent=...}}}?).

+ * In general, the element_constructor (say in {{{CC(5, element_constructor=constr))}}} is a gadget allowing to construct objects; it does not necessarily need to be a parent; it could just be a class, a function, a callable, ...
+Also, how constr is actually used by CC is specified by CC.
+Most of the time that will be constr(some data).
+But when, for example, the elements of CC are tree-like objects, we could imagine CC using constr as {{{constr.leaf(label=3)}}}, or {{{constr.node(label=3, [child1, child2])}}}

     Let me give an example: I want to construct the symmetric group {{{SG4}}} from the CClass {{{Permutations(4)}}} (what an original example :-).
 I clearly want to write {{{SG4.count()}}} and {{{SG4.list()}}}.
 A good way to do this is that the OOClass of {{{SG4}}} (says {{{SymGroup}}} for short) inherits from the OOClass Permutations.
 But we have to be careful that {{{SG4.list()}}} construct instance of {{{SG4.element_class}}} (whatever it is) with parents {{{SG4}}} and not instance of {{{Permutation}}} with parent {{{Permutations()}}}.

  A solution is to set two (lazy)_attribute in the combinatorial class named {{{element_class}}} and {{{element_parent}}}, and to define